Corporate Governance and Management Transparency

 Ensuring Proper Business Conduct and Transparency

-Toray also employs internal guidelines on information disclosure and strives to secure management transparency, using its own indicators to measure information disclosure.
-As shown above, Toray reported a 76% achievement rate in fiscal 2015, slightly below its target.
+Toray employs internal guidelines on information disclosure and strives to secure management transparency, using its own indicators to measure information disclosure.
+As shown above, Toray reported a 78% achievement rate in fiscal 2016, up two percentage points from fiscal 2015 but short of the target of 85% online disclosure.

 Dialogue with Labor Unions

 Toray holds meetings of the Central Labor and Management Council twice a year.
 The meetings are attended by directors at the senior vice president level and higher and labor representatives at the union head level and above.
-In addition to briefing the union on management information, the meetings facilitate ongoing dialogue with the union.
+In addition to briefing the union on management information about the Toray Group, the meetings facilitate ongoing dialogue with the union.
 Resolution of labor issues is undertaken at separate Labor and Management Council meetings.
-As of March 2016, Toray Workers’ Union membership stood at 8,451 workers.
+As of March 2017, Toray Workers' Union membership stood at 8,416 workers.